 - Home insurance: Covering losses to residences and property arising from extreme weather, fire, theft, or other incidents.
 In addition, covering liability to third parties from actions by the insured.

 - Marine insurance: Covering losses to shipping vehicles.

 - Professional liability insurance: Covering losses to professional clients arising from negligence.

 Scenarios That Property and Casualty Insurers Cover

 The following are several scenarios in which property and casualty insurance provide coverage:

 1. A visitor fractures their leg on your property due to your negligence

 Josh, an insured individual, forgets to shovel his front yard after a snowy day and causes a stranger to fall and fracture their leg.
-The property and casualty insurer can help John cover the medical costs related to the stranger, as well as pain and suffering.
+The property and casualty insurer can help John cover the medical costs related to the stranger, as well as damages for pain and suffering.